Madivoli/saas_revenue_churn_analysis/README.md

 <img width="1009" height="572" alt="image" src="https://github.com/user-attachments/assets/1be26f4c-5332-43cc-8251-fdf4c92ca210" />

-**Plan with the Highest Churn Rate**
+**PLAN WITH THE HIGHEST CHURN RATE**
 - The **starter plan has the highest churn rate at 70.51%**.
 This is a significant outlier compared to the others, followed by the professional plan at 47.98%.
 The enterprise plan is the most stable, with only a 22.00% churn rate.

-**Impact of Billing Cycle on Retention**
+**IMPACT OF BILLING CYCLE ON RETENTION**
-- Yes, the billing cycle significantly impacts retention across almost all plans.
+- Yes, **the billing cycle significantly impacts retention across almost all plans**.
   - **Monthly billing:** Overall churn rate is 60.51%.
   - **Annual billing:** Overall churn rate is 40.32%.
-- By getting a customer to commit to an annual plan, the company reduces the likelihood of them leaving by roughly **20 percentage points**.
+- By getting a customer to commit to an annual plan, **the company reduces the likelihood of them leaving by roughly 20 percentage points**.
-- The enterprise plan is unique because it **maintains a stable churn rate (22%)** regardless of whether the customer is on a monthly or annual billing cycle.
+- The enterprise plan is unique because it **maintains a stable churn rate (22%)regardless of whether the customer is on a monthly or annual billing cycle**.
 This suggests Enterprise customers make long-term decisions before they even sign up.

 **Strategic Recommendation:**
 - Since the starter plan with monthly billing is the company’s highest-risk area (76.87% churn), management should **consider removing the monthly option for the starter tier entirely** or **offering a very aggressive discount to push those users into an annual starter plan** to "force" higher retention.